Textualize/textual/docs/guide/styles.md

 ```{.textual path="docs/examples/guide/styles/padding01.py"}
 ```

-You can also set padding to a tuple of two integers which will apply padding to the top/bottom and left/right.
+You can also set padding to a tuple of two integers which will apply padding to the top/bottom and left/right edges.
 The following example sets padding to `(2, 4)` which adds two rows to the top and bottom of the widget, and 4 columns to the left and right of the widget.

 ```python title="padding02.py" hl_lines="22"
 --8<-- "docs/examples/guide/styles/padding02.py"